ReflectiveCloud/Book/_sources/usage_guide/storing_data_old.md

 ### User Directories

 You can navigate this storage like a normal file browser when you open the hub.
 They behave as a normal UNIX file system.
-From a terminal on the hub, directories can be navigated and moved around as on a local machine.
+From a terminal on the hub, directories can be navigated and moved around as on a local machine:

-Note that you have only 10 GB of /home directory storage.
-This is set low because all larger data should be written to S3 buckets, as described below.
-The directory storage should only be used for code, figures, and small files.